 Learn about the MHIRT Program

-Eligible participants must be U.S. citizens or permanent residents from a group underrepresented in biomedical, behavioral, clinical and social sciences.
-This includes members of racial and ethnic groups that have been identified by the National Science Foundation to be underrepresented in biomedical research (including Blacks and African Americans, Hispanic Americans or Latinos, American Indians and Alaska Natives, Native Hawaiians and other Pacific Islanders).
-Under-reperesented also includes disadvantaged backgrounds (e.g. socioeconomic status, disability, first generation to receive higher education).
+The MHIRT program at San Diego State University funds international summer research experiences for qualified undergraduate and graduate students from institutions across the United States.
+Our fellowship program provides training in biomedical sciences, medical anthropology, and public health across 6 sites: Ghana, Peru, Taiwan, Uganda, Mexico, and Jordan.
+Eligible participants must be U.S. citizens or permanent residents from a group under-represented in biomedical, behavioral, clinical, and social sciences.
+This includes members of racial and ethnic groups that have been identified by the National Science Foundation to be underrepresented in biomedical research (including Blacks and/or African Americans, Hispanic Americans or Latinos, American Indians and Alaska Natives, Native Hawaiians and other Pacific Islanders).
+Under-represented also includes disadvantaged backgrounds (e.g. socioeconomic status, disability, first generation to receive higher education).

-Undergraduates [junior or senior class standing for the 2014-2015 academic year] should have completed two years of coursework in a major related to biomedical or behavioral health science, with a minimum GPA of 3.0 and/or who can show other evidence of exceptional scientific interest and talent.
+Undergraduates [junior or senior class standing for the current academic year (or those who can show other evidence of exceptional scientific interest, talent, and academic maturity)] should have completed two years of coursework in a major related to biomedical or behavioral health science, with a minimum GPA of 3.0.
 Previous undergraduate research experience is highly recommended before entering the MHIRT program.

 Graduate students must have previous research experience in the areas of our MHIRT training programs.